 Ven.
 Birgit Lobsang Drime (Dr. Birgit Schweiberer) has studied the Masters Program at Lama Tzong Khapa Institute and was teaching assistant for the Basic Program.
 Rinpoche talked to her in Hubli near Drepung monastery in January 2008.
-She is a member of IMI.
+Published in Mandala magazine, August - September 2008.